-On the basis of a careful consideration of the history, the architecture, and other features of this building, the Landmarks Preservation Commission finds that the 129 MacDougal Street House has a special character and a special historical and aesthetic interest and value as part of the development, heritage, and cultural characteristics of New York City.
+On the basis of a careful consideration of the history, the architecture, and other features of this building, the Landmarks Preservation Commission finds that the 131 MacDougal Street House has a special character and a special historical and aesthetic interest and value as part of the development, heritage, and cultural characteristics of New York City.

-The Commission further finds that, among its important qualities, the 129 MacDougal Street House, a rowhouse in Greenwich Village, was constructed c.
+The Commission further finds that, among its important qualities, the 131 MacDougal Street House, a rowhouse in Greenwich Village, was constructed c.
 1828-29 in the Federal style, characterized by its 2-1/2-story height, Flemish bond brickwork, low stoop with wrought-ironwork, entrance with Ionic columns, entablature and transom, molded lintels with end blocks, peaked roof, molded cornice, and pedimented double dormers; that this was one of four houses (Nos.
-125-131) speculatively built on lots owned by Alonzo Alwyn Alvord, a downtown hat merchant, as the area around Washington Square (converted from a potter's field in 1826-28) was being developed as an elite residential enclave; that, until 1881, No. 129 was continually owned by and leased to families of the merchant class; that, in the later 19th century, as the neighborhood's fashionable heyday waned, this house was no longer a single-family dwelling and became a lodging house; that, in the 1910s, this block of MacDougal Street became a cultural and social center of bohemian Greenwich Village, which experienced a real estate boom in the 1920s, and that No. 129 was owned from 1920 to 1961 by Harold G. and Dorothy Donnell Calhoun, the former an assistant to the U.S. Attorney General, the Calhouns also owning Nos.
-127 and 131; that No. 129 was in commercial use by 1920 when the studio of noted Hungarian-born portrait photographer Nickolas Muray was located here, that alterations to the house included the creation of a roof "studio dormer" by linking its two dormers (c.
-1933-38) and the joining and lowering of the first-story windows as a commercial storefront (c.
-1950s), and that the Times in 1951 reported on the planned modernization of the houses, noting that their "old architectural charm" was to be preserved; and that, with most of its original architectural details, this house, notable singularly and as a group with its neighbors, is among the relatively rare surviving and significantly intact Manhattan buildings of the Federal style, period, and 2-1/2-story, dormered peaked-roof type.
+125-131) speculatively built on lots owned by Alonzo Alwyn Alvord, a downtown hat merchant, as the area around Washington Square (converted from a potter's field in 1826-28) was being developed as an elite residential enclave; that, until 1908, No. 131 was continually owned by families of the merchant and professional class; that around the time of the Civil War, as the neighborhood's fashionable heyday waned, this house was no longer a single-family dwelling and became a lodging house; that in the 1910s, this block of MacDougal Street became a cultural and social center of bohemian Greenwich Village, which experienced a real estate boom in the 1920s, and that No. 131 was owned from 1919 to 1932 by the family of theatrical agent-playwright Will A. Page, was partly in commercial use by 1924 for a number of tearooms and speakeasies, and from 1940 to 1961 was owned by Harold G. and Dorothy Donnell Calhoun, the former an assistant to the U.S. Attorney General, the Calhouns having purchased Nos.
+127 and 129 in 1920; that alterations to the house included the creation of a roof "studio dormer" by linking its two dormers (c.
+1950s) and the lowering and joining of the first-story windows as a commercial storefront (c.
+1950s and post-1979), and that the Times in 1951 reported on the planned modernization of the houses, noting that their "old architectural charm" was to be preserved; and that despite the loss of some architectural details, this house, notable singularly and as a group with its neighbors, is among the relatively rare surviving and significantly intact Manhattan buildings of the Federal style, period, and 2-1/2-story, dormered peaked-roof type.

-Accordingly, pursuant to the provisions of Chapter 74, Section 3020 of the Charter of the City of New York and Chapter 3 of Title 25 of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as a Landmark the 129 MacDougal Street House, 129 MacDougal Street, Borough of Manhattan, and designates Manhattan Tax Map Block 543, Lot 58, as its Landmark Site.
+Accordingly, pursuant to the provisions of Chapter 74, Section 3020 of the Charter of the City of New York and Chapter 3 of Title 25 of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as a Landmark the 131 MacDougal Street House, 131 MacDougal Street, Borough of Manhattan, and designates Manhattan Tax Map Block 543, Lot 57, as its Landmark Site.

-Photo: NYC Dept. of Taxes (c.
+131 MacDougal Street HousePhoto: NYC Dept. of Taxes (c.
 1939)

-Photo: LPC, Michael Stein (1978)
+131 MacDougal Street HousePhoto: LPC, Michael Stein, (1978)